June 2026 Results

 Other indicators

-Insufficient demand remains the top constraint to business and production expansion as indicated by 53% of SMEs−still a very high level for the indicator.
+Insufficient demand remains the top constraints to business and production expansion, reported by 53% of SMEs—about 15 percentage points above its historical average.

 Methodology